irinatu17/MyCookBook/README.md

 - [PIP](https://pip.pypa.io/en/stable/installing/)
 - [Python](https://www.python.org/)
 #### Directions
-1. You can clone this repository directly into the editor of your choice by pasting the following command in the terminal:
+1. You can clone this repository directly into the editor of your choice by pasting the following command into the terminal:
 `git clone https://github.com/irinatu17/MyCookBook`
-Alternatively, you can save a copy of this repository by clicking the green button "Clone or download" , then "Download Zip" button, and after by extracting the Zip file to your folder.
+Alternatively, you can save a copy of this repository by clicking the green button "Clone or download" , then "Download Zip" button, and after extract the Zip file to your folder.
-2. In the terminal window change directory CD to the correct file location(directory that you have just created)
+2. In the terminal window change directory (CD) to the correct file location (directory that you have just created).
 3. Set up environment variables:
     - Create **.env** file in the root directory.
     - On the top of the file add `import os` to set the environment variables in the operating system.